 The property owner may be accused of negligent security if the crime could have been prevented or less likely to happen had there been adequate security.
 Residential and commercial landowners can be sued for negligent security.
 However, the scope of that owner’s responsibility is dependent on the property.
-West Coast Trial Lawyers understand premises liability in Los Angeles and will fight for your personal injury case.
+Our expert team of Los Angeles premises liability attorneys at West Coast Trial Lawyers understand premises liability and will fight for your personal injury case.

 In the state of California, it is up to the plaintiff or victim to prove that the property owner acted negligently by failing to provide the proper security or not taking measures to protect a resident from prior criminal activities.
 The plaintiff would have to show that they have the legal right to be on the land, as well as the owner’s lack of responsibility and duty of care.
 They must also prove that the owner’s actions or lack thereof directly caused their injury.

 An important factor in proving your premises liability/negligent security case is proving that the crime was foreseeable.
 This could be based on whether similar crimes happened near or around the location, or that the owner already knew about the safety concerns.
 For example, if several robberies happened in a store, it is likely that another robbery may occur.
 A judge may examine how many times the police were called to the location and if the nature of the crimes were similar.